phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.calculate_lnp.md

 lnpriors, and if the distribution collection refers to 'posteriors' (or a solution), then this is effectively lnposteriors.

+This will attempt to compute the log-probability respecting covariances, but will fallback on dropping covariances if necessary, with a message raise in the error [phoebe.logger](phoebe.logger.md).

 Only parameters (or distribution parameters) included in the ParameterSet (after filtering with `**kwargs`) will be included in the summed log-probability.